Why Is My Check Engine Light On After Battery Change?

 After that, connect the negative cable of the battery and do 10 seconds trick of clearing the codes.

-Causes Of Check Engine Light On After Battery Change
+Causes Of Check Engine Light Warning After Battery Replacement

-Check engine light on after battery change is due to the following reasons:
+Check engine light illumination after battery replacement is due to the following reasons:

 1. Battery Is Weak Or Dead

-Check engine light on after battery change is something that could happen if the battery is dead, weak, or the alternator has failed.
-There are many different things that can go wrong with your battery.
+If the battery is dead, or weak, or the alternator has failed, it could turn on engine warning light.
+Many different things can go wrong with your battery.

 The battery may not be charging properly and could possibly leak.
 This could cause the check engine light to come on.